min2ha/ukwa-site/content/target/60588361/index.en.md

   "start_date": "2011-06-28T00:00:00Z"
 }

-# British Society for Mental Health and Deafness

 Society for the promotion of positive mental health of deaf people, including healthy, emotional, psychological and social development, the prevention and treatment of mental illess and other disorders.